score-spec/docs/content/en/docs/Reference/score-cli/enable-autocomplete.md

 ---
 title: "Enable autocomplete for shell"
 linkTitle: "Enable autocomplete"
-weight: 4
+weight: 10
 description: >
-  Enable autocomplete for the Score implementation (CLI).
+  Enables autocomplete for the Score implementation (CLI).
 ---

 By default, Homebrew install the autocompletion script.